pillllo/double-mattress-server/README.md

 ## `GET /userIds`

 Get userIds for all users in the database.
+This will be retired after

 **Request body**

-Send an empty body.
+Empty.

 **Response**